javaee/jms-spec/pages/JMSContextScopeProposals.md

 ## Summary

-This page discusses that part of the JMS 2.0 Early Draft which defines how <tt>javax.jms.JMSContext</tt> objects may be injected.
-In particular it discusses the scope and lifecycle of injected <tt>JMSContext</tt> objects.
+This page discusses that part of the JMS 2.0 Early Draft which defines how `javax.jms.JMSContext` objects may be injected.
+In particular it discusses the scope and lifecycle of injected `JMSContext` objects.

-The JMS 2.0 Early Draft proposed that injected <tt>JMSContext</tt> objects will "have request scope and will be automatically closed when the request ends.
+The JMS 2.0 Early Draft proposed that injected `JMSContext` objects will "have request scope and will be automatically closed when the request ends.
 However, unlike a normal CDI request-scoped object, a separate JMSContext instance will be injected for every injection point."
 This proposal will be referred to here as "Option 1".

 This page describes some drawbacks to that proposal and offers two alternatives, [[JMSContextScopeProposals#Option_2|Option 2]] and  [[JMSContextScopeProposals#Option_3|Option 3]].